NathanKoehler/NathanKoehler.github.io/README.md

 I made this website public to hopefully give people a better understanding of what I did to make it and as a way to allow people to suggest edits and additions to the page.
 I also encourage others to steal bits and pieces of it as they choose.

-I believe that the internet is a beautiful thing and that the bricks that comprise it should all be polished and shined to pristine quality.
+I believe that the internet is a beautiful thing and that the bricks that comprise it are for beyond the intentions of a single mason.

 I aim to exemplify my own belief and help others to beautify their web pages too.